 “When it comes to deploying advanced analytics, marketers make the most valuable and difficult contribution, more so than analysts, data scientists and other geeks”.

 A statement like that might ruffle a few analytical feathers but this was the topic of conversation at the recent Marketing Association course “Analytics for Marketers”.
 We were covering a module called “Beyond the Basics”.
-Attendees come to these courses with varying expectations and for some getting “beyond the basics” might have meant a closer look at advanced statistical techniques, machine learning and maybe shortcuts to mastering SQL or coding in R. After all, data science has been described as the “sexiest job in the 21st century” and we've heard senior executives announce very proudly "yeah we do data science”.
+Attendees come to these courses with varying expectations and for some getting “beyond the basics” might have meant a closer look at advanced statistical techniques, machine learning and maybe shortcuts to mastering SQL or coding in R. After all, data science has been described as the “” and we've heard senior executives announce very proudly "yeah we do data science”.
 With all this attention you might be forgiven for an inclination to emulate the skills sets of people in these “technical” positions.

 Whether it’s a data scientist or a decent analyst, CV's can sound impressive and as the technical jargon spews forth, as a marketer slightly outside your comfort zone, you'd be forgiven for a sense of intellectual intimidation.
 However, Datamine challenged that position and it came as a surprise to marketers in the room.